vbatusov/fun-and-games/README.md

 ```

 * `sqrt.py` A stupidly simple way of approximating (to arbitrary precision) monotonic functions using binary search, which are otherwise non-trivial to compute.
 Just a fun idea.

+* `vane_anem_control.ino` Arduino code for my wind vane/anemometer design.
+Need to put the entire design in a repo; this will suffice for now.